ttreeagency/Discuss/README.md

 Installation
 ------------

-Run `composer require ttree/discuss @dev` in your distribution.
+Run `composer require ttree/discuss` in your distribution.

 Configuration
 -------------